 The fine arts encompass a visual and aural phenomenon that satisfies the human need to respond to experiences through singing, listening, playing an instrument, painting, and creating works of art.
-The of fine arts education is to provide students with skills and experiences to continue and succeed in the arts in our of fine arts education is to provide students with skills and experiences to continue and succeed in the arts in our schools and beyond.
+The goal of fine arts education is to provide students with skills and experiences to continue and succeed in the arts in our schools and beyond.
 In our classrooms students will learn the life skills that will contribute to their personal growth as a human being by providing opportunities which develop critical thinking skills, communication skills, leadership skills, cultural and historical knowledge, and most importantly a means of creative expression through artist performance and creation.